-- 30. Figure LV1 includes a zone of theoretical visibility (ZTV) for the built development, indicating the locations within a 3.0km radius where topography would theoretically allow visibility of the building.
+- 33. Figure LV1 includes a zone of theoretical visibility (ZTV) for the steel portal framed building, indicating the locations within a 3.0km radius where topography would theoretically allow visibility of the building.
 This has been based on one of the highest points of the building; the apex of the roofline (Point A).
-This point has been used at a height above ground level relating to the height of the roof apex within the design, although it has been rounded up to 9.0m above ground level to allow for any alterations of the floor level of the building during the construction process.
-The ZTV has been generated using a computer-based intervisibility package and the Ordnance Survey Digital Terrain Model (DTM) with height data at 50m intervals. - 31.
-Figure LV1 indicates that theoretically the built development would be visible predominantly across some southern parts of the study area, with extremely limited potential visibility across northern parts of the study area. - 32.
-The ZTV is based on bare terrain topographical data only.
-It does not take into account the screening effects of any minor topographic features, vegetation such as woodland, tree belts and hedgerows or built structures and therefore tends to over-emphasise the extent of visibility in this type of well vegetated landscape, providing a worst case scenario.
-In reality, these surface features would fragment and reduce the extent of most of these zones of theoretical visibility, and, in a well vegetated landscape such as this, would also reduce the amount/proportion of the development visible from any given location. - 33.
-The ZTV does not illustrate the decrease in the scale of the built development with increased distance from the site which is better illustrated by viewpoints.
-As a result, fieldwork and the viewpoint analysis are essential as a way of verifying the ZTV and undertaking a thorough assessment. - 34.
-Furthermore, the ZTV does not account for the planting measures proposed as part of the planning application.
-Whilst the earth bund and associated planting does exist and may be discernible from some viewpoints, the woodland planting proposed has not yet been planted and neither of these elements are accounted for within the ZTV.
+This point has been used at a height above ground level relating to the height of the roof apex within the design (9.56m above ground level).
+The ZTV has been generated using a computer-based intervisibility package and the Ordnance Survey Digital Terrain Model (DTM) with height data at 50m intervals. - 34.
+Figure LV1 indicates that theoretically the steel portal framed building would be visible predominantly across some southern parts of the study area, with extremely limited potential visibility across northern parts of the study area.